Adam13531/AdamsApple/README.md

 I only use this so that my keyboard modifiers affect my mouse ([reference](https://superuser.com/a/1031484)).
 However, by having Karabiner-Elements enabled on my keyboard at all, I hit [this issue](https://github.com/pqrs-org/Karabiner-Elements/issues/3545).

-### Raycast

-I only use this for its ability to globally hotkey applications (and to disable ⌘H).
-I think you have to manually import the `preferences/[...]rayconfig` file through Raycast itself (Settings → Advanced → Import).

-Exporting:

-- Export all settings
-- Password-protect it (because it forces me to) with what's in my password manager

 ### Rectangle

 Preferences... → go to the third tab → Import → Choose `RectangleConfig.json` from this repo.